tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_bodies/add_bodies.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_setup.cpp
              :language: cpp

-In this example, the settings for the aerodynamic coefficients and radiation pressure are defined as the most simple models avaialble (constant drag-only aerodynamic coefficients, and cannonball radiation pressure).
-A comprehensive list of settings for both types of models can be found here (TODO).
+In this example, the settings for the aerodynamic coefficients and radiation pressure are defined as the most simple models available (constant drag-only aerodynamic coefficients, and cannonball radiation pressure).
+A comprehensive list of settings for both types of models can be found here :ref:`available_environment_models`.